Shop by Category

 Stress is one of the leading causes of a big appetite and stress eating.
 Find ways to take good care of yourself and to maintain a mostly positive mindset throughout the day, such as by staying organized, not overwhelming your schedule, building in time to relax and connecting with others.

 Avoid bringing tempting treats into your home, which makes it much easier to keep indulging and building poor habits.
-If you do keep less-than-healthy foods at home, store them in non-see through containers that are out of sight, which can help limit snacking.
-You can also only keep portion-controlled amounts of your desired food on hand, as opposed to buying in bulk.
+If you do keep less-than-healthy foods at home — such as the worst foods for gut health — store them in non-see through containers that are out of sight, which can help limit snacking.
+It's amazing how visual cues can trigger a food craving.

 Set yourself up for success by stocking your home (and office, bag, car, etc.) with healthy foods and snacks.
 The goal is to make it as accessible and convenient as possible to make good choices.
 Make sure to load up on lower-calorie foods like veggies and fruits that are high in filling fiber, as well as portable items like trail mix, whole grain crackers, etc.